csci-1301/csci-1301.github.io/labs/BooleanBasicConditionalStatements/readme.md

 `false ||` **`false && true`** | $⇒$ | `false ||` **`false`**
 **`false || false`** | $⇒$ | **`false`**

-Note that an expression like `!3 > 2` doesn't make any sense: C# would try to take the negation of `3`, but you can't negate an integer!
+Note that an expression like `!3 > 2` doesn't make any sense: C# would try to take the negation of `3`, but you can't negate the truth value of an integer!
 Along the same lines, an expression like `false * true` doesn't make any sense: you can't multiply booleans!
 Similarly, `3 % false` will cause an error: can you see why?
+These are all examples of "illegal" expressions.

 ## Computing Simple Boolean Expressions